ShaunCraft4/Medical-Chatbot/README.md

 # Medical-Chatbot
-A python based medical Chatbot!
-(Its a simple chabot which only has access to diagnose a few diseases and its also my first chatbot so it isnt as efficient as you would think it is)
+A Python-based medical Chatbot!
+(It's a simple chabot that only has access to diagnose a few diseases and it's also my first chatbot, so it isn't as efficient as you would think it is)

-Requirments:

-1]Once zip file is downloaded, extract the file.

-2]After extracting it, go to your local disc "C", then users, then create a file there named "shaun"

-3]Within the "shaun" file create a file named "Downloads"

-4]Now go back to the extracted file and double click it.
-You will see a file named "SPARK-X-2023"

-5]Now copy the file and paste it into the newly created "Downloads" file.

-6]Make sure to give the file all permission, as to avoid certain errors within the command prompt section.
-This can be done through the properties tab which can be accessed by right clicking the "SPARK-X-2023" file.
+How to open the chatbot:

-7]After all of this is done, to open the chatbot, go to the "SPARK-X-2023" file, then double click it, then double click the "dist" file, after wards, double click the "SPARK_X_page_1.py" file.
+1]To open the chatbot, go to the "SPARK-X-2023" file, then click the "SPARK_X_page_1.py" file, and run the file.

-8]If you wish, you can make a shortcut for it to your taskbar.
+2]Please keep in mind that you might have to install a few modules required for the program.
+For that please use the "pip install" command in the python console.